-In the winter break wave of nostalgia I really wanted to play SimCity on my HPUX workstation but the 5 minute demo mode simply won’t cut it.
-In 1993 you could simply purchase a license key and unlock the demo to a full version with a purchasable key.
-However even if I could find an old license code, these keys were “Host ID” locked, so you could not easily use it on a different machine.
+In the winter break wave of nostalgia I wanted to play SimCity on my vintage HPUX workstation.
+Unfortunately the 5 minute demo just wouldn’t cut it.
+Back in 1993 you could simply purchase a license key and unlock the demo to a full version.
+However even if I could find an old license code, these keys were “Host ID” locked, so you could not easily use it on a different machine anyway.

-In 2008 SimCity Classic has been open sourced as part of the OLPC project under a new name Micropolis.
-This was truly epic endeavor!
-Many thanks to everyone involved.
-Unfortunately the source code been “patched up” to compile on a modern system before it was released to the public.
-The updated code won’t build on any vintage Unix any more.
-Typically when a developer decides to free up their obsolete version they just toss out some licenses codes.
-Sadly this time no one bothered.
+In 2008 SimCity Classic has been open sourced under a new name Micropolis for the OLPC project.
+This was truly epic endeavor, many thanks to everyone involved.
+Unfortunately for vintage computer enthusiasts, the source code been updated to compile on a modern Linux, before it was released to the public.
+It will no longer build on any old Unix system.
+Typically, when a developer decides to free up their obsolete version, they just toss out some licenses codes.
+Sadly this time no one ever bothered.

 The only option left was to bypass the license checking code.
-Fortunately modern binary analysis tools like IDA Pro make patching old apps relatively straightforward.
-In a few hours I was able to get the game started in a full multiplayer mode.
+Fortunately, modern binary analysis tools make patching old apps relatively straightforward.
+In just minutes I was able to get the game started in a full multiplayer mode.
 A few hours later I got it patched on all the vintage Unix platforms!

-UPDATE: patched IRIX as well.
-Special thanks to Mr^Burns for providing preinstalled IRIX 5.3 MAME image!
+UPDATE: patched IRIX as well!
+Special thanks to Mr^Burns for providing a preinstalled IRIX 5.3 MAME image!